Arun19wadikar/POC-Product-Management-Role-Based/README.md

 # POC-Product-Management-Role-Based
-role based product management in nodejs
+Role based product management in nodejs
 Create APIs for following operations in NodeJS.
 You can use any framework in NodeJS hapi, express, etc.
 1. Create an Admin account, User account
 2. There will be only one Admin.